 Four Ton Fish

-My name is Stefan [stefn], and I'm a "full stack" web developer living in Brooklyn, New York.
-This site hosts my personal projects, blog, and tutorials.
+My name is Stefan [stefn], and I'm a senior full-stack web developer living in Brooklyn, New York.
+This site hosts my personal projects, tutorials, and my blog.
 Some of my work is open sourced on GitHub.
 Sometimes I draw and take pictures.

 PS: This site runs on Pico.